cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 ## Doing it live

 I should point out that the code in this post can also be found on [Github].
+That repo also showcases other methods for live coding, which I'll discuss in future posts.

 So let's fire up `stack ghci` and play.